ImgBotApp/InternetNL/detail/web/tls/dane-valid/verdict/bad_en.md

-The TLSA record is not valid (DANE).
+The DANE fingerprint on your domain is *not* valid for your web certificate.